Marc Botenga

 Marc Botenga (born 29 December 1980) is a Belgian politician of the Workers' Party of Belgium (PVDA-PTB).
 In 2019, he was elected as member of the Ninth European Parliament as part of The Left in the European Parliament party group.
-Botenga is the first MEP to be chosen for the PVDA-PTB.
+Botenga is the first MEP to be elected for the PVDA-PTB.

 Biography

 Botenga studied law at the Université libre de Bruxelles.
 In 1998 he engaged in a movement advocating for the resignation of then Belgian Minister of the Interior Louis Tobback, following the killing of asylum seeker Semira Adamu by police officers.
 Later, he participated in workers' mobilization against the close-down of the Forges de Clabecq iron works.

 In the wake of the European debt crisis beginning in 2010, Botenga began to become more involved in European politics, participating in actions of political support for Greece.
 In 2016, he became the political advisor of the European GUE/NGL parliamentary group.
 He is a member of the Committee on Industry, Research and Energy and the delegation to the ACP-EU Joint Parliamentary Assembly.